delos/delos.github.io/content/talks.md

 This is a representative subset of my talks.

-**Prompt cusps and the dark matter annihilation signal** [[PDF](../files/talk_promptcusps.pdf)]
+**Prompt cusps of dark matter** [[PDF](../files/talk_promptcusps.pdf)]
-(SFB1258 Neutrinos and Dark Matter colloquium---October 17, 2022)
+(Astrophysics Seminar, University of North Carolina at Chapel Hill---August 14, 2023)

 **Stellar streams and dark substructure** [[PDF](../files/talk_stellarstreams.pdf)]